FaisalAli91/FaisalAli91.github.io/index.md

 ## Hello!
 Welcome to Faisal Ali's Data Portfolio

-I am a data analyst and journalist with a passion for explaining and understanding the world through people, numbers and graphs!
-Compiled here are a summary of the data visaulizations I have created.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Telling stories with data is at the core of the data journalists profession.
+Compiled here are collection of my data visualizations.

+### 1. The Trump Mind Map

 ```markdown
 Syntax highlighted code block